 - Study monitoring, including onsite observations and raw data review

-- Detailed review of draft report and conclusions, including NOAEL determination
+- Study analysis and reporting, including NOAEL determination

 - Project management

 Camargo offers tailored development execution options to fit your needs

 Many sponsors choose to run their studies in Canada, which offers world-class CROs, leading principal investigators and globally competitive pricing.
 Based in Canada, Camargo Research Group is our full-service solution to advance your program through nonclinical development and into early stage clinical.
 Close proximity to these resources ensures high-touch study execution services at a favorable cost.

 For Sponsors with specialized needs or selection criteria, our experience working with CROs around the world allows Camargo to identify the most suitable partner for your program.
 Throughout the development process, our experts keep your program on track through a range of services including RFP management, auditing, vendor selection and management and study oversight.
 Contact us to learn more about our customized options.

 If your product is a 505(b)(2), it’s important to note some distinctions in nonclinical development strategy between 505(b)(2) and traditional development programs.

 - Public data may be used in lieu of novel trial data, making numerous nonclinical studies and other safety and efficacy tests potentially unnecessary to achieve 505(b)(2) approval.

 - Because 505(b)(2) candidates often have known safety profiles and previous demonstrations of efficacy, risk is diminished, increasing investment appeal.